Identification and Estimation of Average Causal Effects in Fixed Effects Logit Models: Monte Carlo simulations

-Table \ref{tab:sims_estim} displays the properties of the estimators underlying the two methods.
-The estimators of the bounds appear to have a small bias in all cases, except perhaps with DGP3 and $T=2$.
-Note that in this case, the distribution of $\eta|X=x$ does not vary in a smooth way with $x$: $\eta=\Lambda^{-1}(1/4)$ when $x_1 \le x_2$ while $\eta=\Lambda^{-1}(3/4)$ otherwise.
-As a result, the regularity condition we impose on $\gamma_0$ (see Assumption \ref{hyp:np_for_consistency}.\ref{assn:smoothgamma}) is actually violated, which could explain the larger bias in this case.
-The bias of the estimator $\widehat{\Delta}$ is very small compared to its standard deviation; except with DGP3, $T=2$ and $n=1,000$, it is always more than ten times smaller.
-The exceptional case could be expected, as in this case $|\tilde{\Delta}-\Delta|$ reaches its upper bound $\overline{b}$.
-Even in this case, the bias of $\widehat{\Delta}$ is more than four times smaller than its standard deviation.
-Note that the bias is very small with $T=3$, even under DGP3.
-This illustrates the fact that the bound on $|\tilde{\Delta}-\Delta|$ decreases quickly with $T$.
+Table \ref{tab:prop_est} displays the properties of the estimators underlying the two methods.
+The estimators of the bounds appear to have a small bias in all cases, except perhaps with DGP3$_2$.
+With this DGP, the distribution of $\eta|X=x$ does not vary in a smooth way with $x$: $\eta=\Lambda^{-1}(1/4)$ when $x_1 \le x_2$ while $\eta=\Lambda^{-1}(3/4)$ otherwise.
+As a result, the regularity condition we impose on $\gamma_0$ (see Assumption \ref{hyp:np_for_consistency}.\ref{assn:smoothgamma}) is actually violated, which could explain the larger bias.

+On the other hand, the estimated outer bounds exhibit very little bias.
+Also, in DGP3$_2$, the estimated outer bounds are more precise than the estimated sharp bounds.
+This already suggests that the corresponding inference may be more precise than that based on the sharp bounds.

 Table \ref{tab:sims_CI} presents the coverage rate and length of both confidence intervals.
-The coverage rates of the third confidence interval are always greater than 95\%.
-This is the case even with DGP3, for which Theorem \ref{thm:CI_triv} does not provide any guarantee.
-Hence, neglecting the variability of $\overline{R}$ does not seem to lead to undercoverage here.
-The second confidence interval also shows a very good coverage, always greater than 94\%.
-The first method leads to somewhat smaller coverage.
-It is still close to 95\% for DGP1, DGP2 and DGP3 with $T=3$.
-The lower coverage for DGP3 and $T=2$ is probably due to the bias of the estimators of the bounds, which could be due to the aforementioned irregularity of $\gamma_0$.
+The second confidence interval shows a very good coverage, always greater than 94\%.
+This is the case even with DGP3$_T$, for which Theorem \ref{thm:CI_triv} does not provide any guarantee.
+Hence, neglecting the variability of $\widehat{\overline{b}}$ does not seem to lead to undercoverage here.
+The first method also leads to coverage very close to the 95\% nominal level.